dexie/dexie-website/docs/Tutorial/Migrating-existing-DB-to-Dexie.md

 layout: docs
 title: 'Migrating existing DB to Dexie'
 ---

 Dexie can open any indexedDB database, no matter if you've created it via raw indexedDB or another indexedDB wrapper.
-It's very simple:

 # How to migrate

-1. Publish [this HTML page](https://github.com/dfahlander/Dexie.js/blob/master/samples/open-existing-db/dump-databases.html) somewhere in the same origin as your app resides (such as http://locahost:8080/dump-databases.html).
+1. Publish [this HTML page](https://github.com/dfahlander/Dexie.js/blob/master/samples/open-existing-db/dump-databases.html) somewhere in the same origin as your app resides in (such as http://locahost:8080/dump-databases.html).
 2. Use Chrome or Opera to navigate to your existing app (to ensure it will create the database your way).
 Then just navigate to the dump-database.html page and copy the generated code from the output and your with your app.

 That's all.
 After that, you may even use Dexie and your own raw indexedDB code / other wrapper in parallell if you like.

 *NOTE: Dexie will use the version number divided by 10.
 Nothing to be afraid of.
 It just is like that.
 [Here's an explanation](https://github.com/dfahlander/Dexie.js/issues/59).*

 # What you will see